 Then in 1888, the line was continued east from Crookston, through Erskine, to Fosston by the StPM&M. The StPM&M became part of the Great Northern in 1890.

 At the same time, the Duluth and Winnipeg Railroad Company was building from Duluth to Deer River, on the other side of the state.
-The line was completed between the two cities, going through Sawn River and Grand Rapids in 1892.
-By 1900, the Eastern Railway Company of Minnesota opened the line between Deer River and Fosston, connecting Duluth to Grand Forks.
+The line was completed between the two cities, reaching Swan River and Grand Rapids in 1892.
+By 1900, the Eastern Railway of Minnesota opened the line between Deer River and Fosston, connecting Duluth to Grand Forks.

 The line crossed the Mississippi River in Ball Club and Bemidji.
 New lines were constructed from Cass Lake to Sauk Centre, connecting to another mainline, as well as several lines into the Iron Range.

-All the line became part of the Great Northern by 1907, who proceeded to operate the line until its demise in 1970, where it merged with the Northern Pacific and the Chicago, Burlington and Quincy to form the Burlington Northern.
+Great Northern proceeded to operate the line from 1907 until its demise in 1970, when it merged with the Northern Pacific and the Chicago, Burlington and Quincy to form the Burlington Northern.

 Crossing between Grand Forks and East Grand Forks is the well known railroad bridge connecting the structure.

 The first bridge here was an 1879 wooden truss bridge, but was rebuilt 1885.
 In the 1890s, the swing span was rebuilt using iron trusses.
 All generations of structure had timber stringer approaches.

 In 1918, the approach trusses were replaced by through plate girder spans, built by Wisconsin Bridge & Iron Company.
 In 1924, the main swing span was replaced with a pair of stationary through girder spans built by American Bridge Company.